100 Questions to Ask When Choosing Your College or Major

 As of the moment, you probably take for granted all those little things you have right now.
 By the time you attend college, everything will be completely different.

 If you want to buy medicines because you don’t feel well, do you know where your nearest pharmacy is?
 Or how about if you need some weekend pampering, are you familiar with the local spa around your campus?
-What about if you feel hungry in the middle of the night, but you have no idea where to go?
+What about if you feel hungry in the middle of the night, but have no idea where to go?

 Familiarizing and knowing your new surroundings before you arrive there will give you a glimpse of the real thing.
-Instead of worrying about these little but beneficial stuff, it’s best to have a list of services and resources that you think can help you survive college life.
+Instead of worrying about these little but beneficial things, it’s best to have a list of services and resources that you think can help you survive college life.

 As you scrutinize your town, try checking your school’s student services as well.
 Check the programs and perks that the school offers.